Driver Authorization

 • Entry of the UDDS code requires you first select “UW MADISON” from the UW CAMPUS pick list.
 Then, click into the UW UDDS Code text box and type the letters UA followed by the six digits of your UDDS.
 Then click on the search icon, the drop down box will open and highlight your code.
 Click on the code to populate the field.

-• Note – When one scans the copies, rename the documents to MVR & DL respectively.
+• Note – When scanning the copies / creating the PDFs, rename the documents to “MVR” (for driving abstract/record) & “DL” (for driver’s license), respectively.
 Be sure to save as PDF format.
-Driving records may be obtained from the applicable Division of Motor Vehicles (DMV) of the respective State.
-While we only require the non-certified copy, it is recommended to obtain records directly from respective State’s DMV as these may be less expensive and more complete than commercial record sites.
-Records from commercial sites and non-certified state copies are acceptable if all required details are provided, (driver’s identity, license number, license status, license effective/expiration dates, including their driving record with details on: traffic accidents, traffic violations, driver license suspensions, driver license revocations, driver license cancellations, etc.).
+Driving records may be obtained from the applicable Division of Motor Vehicles (DMV) of the respective jurisdiction.
+While we only require the non-certified copy, it is recommended to obtain records directly from respective jurisdiction’s DMV, as these may be more complete than non-certified records.
+Non-certified copies are acceptable if all required details are provided: e.g., driver’s identity, license number, license status, license effective/expiration dates, including their driving record with details on: traffic accidents, traffic violations, driver license suspensions, driver license revocations, driver license cancellations, etc.

 • Fees for obtaining one’s records are an allowable employment expense.